 How to Get to Coronado and How to Get Around the Peninsula

-To get to Coronado, you can take the ferry or drive from San Diego.
+To get to Coronado, you can take the ferry or drive from San Diego, which is about two to three hours from Los Angeles, depending on traffic.

 The ferry between San Diego and Coronado takes about 15 minutes.
 Ferries depart San Diego from either the Convention Center (600 Convention Way, San Diego CA 92101) or Broadway Pier (990 N. Harbor Drive San Diego CA 92101) and arrive at the Coronado Ferry Landing (1201 First Street, Coronado CA 9211).
 Tickets for the ferry are $5.00 one way.
 Ferries run daily and depart each hour.